 The hearing also came against the backdrop of a reported discrepancy between Netanyahu’s and Urich’s accounts of how the Prime Minister’s Office operated.

-Channel 13 reported last week that Netanyahu had sought in his testimony to distance himself from Feldstein, saying there had been no ongoing direct working relationship between them.
-Urich, according to the report, told investigators that PMO spokespeople worked directly with Netanyahu and that every statement required the prime minister’s approval.
+Channel 13 reported last week that Netanyahu had sought to distance himself from Feldstein, saying there had been no ongoing direct working relationship between them.

 Were Feldstein’s alleged actions carried out with authorization from within Netanyahu’s inner circle?

-Urich was added earlier this month to an amended indictment in the Bild leak case alongside Feldstein and IDF reservist Ari Rosenfeld.
+Earlier this month, Urich was added to an amended indictment in the Bild leak case, alongside Feldstein and IDF reservist Ari Rosenfeld.

 The case centers on allegations that classified military intelligence concerning Hamas’s position in hostage negotiations was removed from authorized channels and later published in the German newspaper Bild in September 2024, after the military censor barred publication in Israel.

-Urich is charged with providing secret information with the intent to harm state security, providing secret information, possessing secret information, and destroying evidence.
+Urich is charged with providing secret information with intent to harm state security, providing secret information, possessing secret information, and destroying evidence.

 His lawyers have denied wrongdoing and argued that the prosecution’s case is unsupported by the evidence.